polar-app/polar-app/_posts/2019-04-11-Polar-Mission-Statement.md

 The Flashcards can then be sync'd directly to Anki.

-We tend to continue supporting Anki for power users for the forseeable future but also want to support a basic spaced repetition app within Polar directly.
+We tend to continue supporting Anki for power users for the forseeable future but also want to support basic spaced repetition within Polar directly.

-This will help people who aren't Anki power users get started with
+This will help people who aren't Anki power users get started with SR without having to commit to Anki, add the plugin, create an account for sync there, install the app on their phone, etc.

 ## 5D Internet